awsdocs/amazon-emr-management-guide/doc_source/using-service-linked-roles.md

 }
 ```

-## Creating a Service\-Linked Role for Amazon EMR<a name="create-service-linked-role"></a>
+## Creating a service\-linked role for Amazon EMR<a name="create-service-linked-role"></a>

 You don't need to manually create the AWSServiceRoleForEMRCleanup role\.
 When you launch a cluster, either for the first time or when a service\-linked role is not present, Amazon EMR creates the service\-linked role for you\.
 You must have permissions to create the service\-linked role\.
-For an example statement that adds this capability to the permissions policy of an IAM entity \(such as a user, group, or role\), see [Service\-Linked Role Permissions for Amazon EMR](#service-linked-role-permissions)\.
+For an example statement that adds this capability to the permissions policy of an IAM entity \(such as a user, group, or role\), see [Service\-linked role permissions for Amazon EMR](#service-linked-role-permissions)\.

 **Important**
 If you were using Amazon EMR before October 24, 2017, when service\-linked roles were not supported, then Amazon EMR created the AWSServiceRoleForEMRCleanup role in your account\.
-For more information, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.
+For more information, see [A new role appeared in my IAM account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.

-## Editing a Service\-Linked Role for Amazon EMR<a name="edit-service-linked-role"></a>
+## Editing a service\-linked role for Amazon EMR<a name="edit-service-linked-role"></a>

 Amazon EMR does not allow you to edit the AWSServiceRoleForEMRCleanup service\-linked role\.
 After you create a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role using IAM\.

-### Editing a Service\-Linked Role Description \(IAM Console\)<a name="edit-service-linked-role-iam-console"></a>
+### Editing a service\-linked role description \(IAM console\)<a name="edit-service-linked-role-iam-console"></a>

 You can use the IAM console to edit the description of a service\-linked role\.